ofasgard/ungoliant/README.md

 ## TODO

-- Add more heuristics for NOT_FOUND detection, particularly based on HTTP response headers and HTTP proto version.
 - Implement some actual spidering within the tool before passing it over to Burp/ZAP.
 - Rewrite the concurrency so it splits requests across multiple hosts instead of concentrating load on one host at a time.
 - Try to strip out servers that resolve to the same IP and have the same content?